-- 9.4.1 Hits on IPSC targets and no shoots will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below). - 9.4.2 Each hit visible on the scoring area of a paper no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot. - 9.4.3 Each fallen rigid no-shoot will be penalized minus 10 points. - 9.4.4 Each miss will be penalized minus 10 points, except in the case of disappearing targets (see Rule 9.9.2).
+- 9.4.1 Hits on IPSC targets and no shoots will be scored in accordance with the values approved by the IPSC Assembly (see Appendices B and C and below). - 9.4.2 Each hit visible on the scoring area of a paper no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot. - 9.4.3 Each hit visible on the scoring area of a metal no-shoot will be penalized minus 10 points, up to a maximum of 2 hits per no-shoot, regardless of whether or not it is designed to fall. - 9.4.4 Each miss will be penalized minus 10 points, except in the case of disappearing targets (see Rule 9.9.2).